huntdatacenter/docs/docs/faq/agreements.md

 ### Can I propose changes to your your agreements?

-Yes, we are happy for suggestions on how to further develop and improve our agreement inventory.
+Yes, we are happy for suggestions on how to further develop and improve our agreements.
 Today's versions have evolved through dialogue and reviews with scientists and legal teams from many of our user organizations.
 Incorporated improvements will be made available to our entire cloud community as updated agreement versions.